boolean-uk/react-cohort-dashboard-challenge/README.md

 Fork and clone this repository to your machine.

-[Implement this design](./_assets/dashboard.png) using, as a minimum, these technologies:
+[Implement this design](./_assets/dashboard.png) using, as a minimum, the below listed technologies.
+Note: you may need to open the file directly on your machine to view it properly.

 - ReactJS
 - React Router DOM version 6.4 or above